A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Introduction

 The sphere partition function is a mysterious yet important object in string theory.
 Generally speaking, a worldsheet path integral calculation of the sphere partition function should produce the classical (tree-level) \textit{bulk} gravitational effective action, $I_{\text{bulk}}$, to all orders in $\alpha'$, in addition to all boundary terms, $I_{\text{bdy}}$, which are required to have a sound variational principle \cite{KT:2001} \bea I_{\text{sphere}}=I_{\text{bulk}}+I_{\text{bdy}}. \eea $I_{\text{bulk}}$ has been successfully derived from the worldsheet to leading order in $\apr$ \cite{TseytlinZeroMode1989,Andreev:1990iv,Ahmadain:2022eso} using Tseytlin's off-shell sphere prescription \cite{TSEYTLINMobiusInfinitySubtraction1988} and it was found to vanish on solutions of the equations of motion, i.e. on-shell.
 To date, as far as the authors know, there is no consistent way to derive or extract the boundary action $I_{\text{bdy}}$ from the worldsheet and Tseytlin's off-shell prescriptions are not successful either in doing that.

 This paper takes a very first step in that direction.
 We use Tseytlin's off-shell sphere prescription \cite{TSEYTLINMobiusInfinitySubtraction1988,Ahmadain:2022tew,Ahmadain:2022eso} and the method of images to evaluate the \textit{off-shell} classical bosonic string action for the dilaton in half-space.
-We impose Neumann boundary conditions on the dilaton at the codimension-1 boundary (wall) and obtain the dilaton boundary term.
-We then show that the total (bulk plus boundary) off-shell action we derive satisfies the requirement for a well-defined variational principle.
+We then show that the total (bulk plus boundary) off-shell action we derive satisfies the requirement for a well-defined variational principle with Dirichlet boundary conditions.

 Concretely, we take our target space $\mathcal{M}$ to be $\mathbb{R}_{+}\cross \mathbb{R}^{D-1}$.
-The total off-shell classical string action that we derive from the worldsheet is the sum of the bulk (kinetic) and boundary action for the dilaton
+The total off-shell classical string action that we derive from the worldsheet is the sum of the bulk and boundary action for the dilaton

 where $\partial_n \Phi$ is the normal derivative of $\Phi$ to the boundary. $I_{\text{bulk}}$ does not have a well-posed variational principle since it is second order in derivatives. $I_{\text{bdy}}$ was added by hand \cite{KT:2001} such that $I_{\text{sphere}}$ has a well-defined variational principle in target spaces with boundaries.
 In this paper, we however provide an exact first-principles worldsheet derivation of $I_{\text{bdy}}$.
-Equivalently, integrating $I_{\text{bulk}}$ by parts gives the standard dilaton kinetic term $2e^{-2\Phi}(\partial\Phi)^2$ in addition to $-I_{\text{bdy}}$.
 To be precise, by off-shell, we mean the nonconstant dilaton $\Phi(Y)$ is \textit{not} constrained to satisfy any equation of motion, bulk or boundary, during any step of our derivation.
-It is only in the last step that we impose the equations of motion to get the classical on-shell action.
+It is only in the last step that one imposes the equations of motion to get the classical on-shell action.

-It is also important to define what we mean by a Neumann boundary condition and more importantly, \textit{when}, i.e. at which step of the derivation we impose it on $\Phi(Y)$.
-Physically, a Neumann boundary condition means having a constant flux at the boundary, i.e. $\partial_n \Phi = \text{constant}$.
-In this paper, we impose the condition $\partial_n \Phi = 0$ \textit{only after} as a boundary equation of motion but \textit{not} while varying the total action.